studica/studica-docs-worldskills/source/docs/Sensors/cobra.rst

         .. code-block:: java
             :linenos:

+            //import the Cobra Library
             import com.studica.frc.Cobra;

+            //Create the Cobra Object
             private Cobra cobra;

+            //Constuct a new instance
             cobra = new Cobra();
             // or if sensor is using 3.3V
             cobra = new Cobra(3.3F);